Chia-Network/chialisp-web/docs/puzzles/cats.md

 ## Introduction to CATs

 **Chia Asset Tokens (CATs)** are fungible tokens that are issued from XCH.
 The CAT1 Standard is the first (and so far only) CAT Standard.
 CAT1 is a draft standard as of Nov 16, 2021.
 After a comment period from the Chia community, CAT1 will be finalized.
-This may include additional capabilities, and may result in some breaking changes to existing CATs.
+This may include additional capabilities, and could result in some breaking changes to existing CATs.
 More information on the naming conventions used in this document can be found [here](https://www.chia.net/2021/09/23/chia-token-standard-naming.en.html "Blog entry explaining CAT1 naming conventions").

 >**Reminder:**
 >